bogdantudose14/WebTechLabs/Lab#11/Express&React/README.md

 - move into the "gui" folder;
 - run "npm install" to generate the "node_modules" folder;
 - run "npm start" to start the client app (port 3000 is a default);

-> Note: `A webpack error might occur` => this is treated as a warning and you can ignore it.

 ```